-Amended in August 2020 Amended in August 2020
+16 Amended in August 2020 17 Amended in August 2020

-- (x) IPZ-ICA, if any. - (xi) WHPA-ICA, if any.
-18
+(x) IPZ-ICA, if any.

+(xi) WHPA-ICA, if any.18

-If two or more areas in an area referred to in clause (a) to and (eb) have different vulnerability scores, the percentage of managed land may be determined for each of those areas.
-Mapping the percentage of managed lands is not required for any area in an area mentioned in clause (a) to and (eb) where the vulnerability scores for that area are less than those necessary for the following activities to be considered a significant, moderate or low drinking water threat in the Table of Drinking Water Threats: the application of agricultural source material to land, the application of non-agricultural source material to land and the application of commercial fertilizer to land.
-Each map prepared in accordance with this subrule shall be labelled the "managed land map".
+If two or more areas in an area referred to in clause (a) $\frac{\mathbf{to}}{\mathbf{to}}$ have different vulnerability scores, the percentage of managed land may be determined for each of those areas.
+Mapping the percentage of managed lands is not required for any area in an area mentioned in clause (a) $\frac{\mathbf{to}}{\mathbf{to}}$ where the vulnerability scores for that area are less than those necessary for the following activities to be considered a significant, moderate or low drinking water threat in the Table of Drinking Water Threats: the application of agricultural source material to land, the application of non-agricultural source material to land and the application of commercial fertilizer to land.
+Each map prepared in accordance with this subrule shall be labelled the "managed land map".19

 (10) One or more maps of livestock density for each area referred to in subrule (9).
 Livestock density shall be determined by dividing the nutrient units generated in each area by the number of acres of agricultural managed land in that area where agricultural source material is applied.
-If two or more areas in an area referred to in subrule (9) (a) to and (eb) have different vulnerability scores, the livestock density may be determined for each of those areas.
-Mapping livestock density is not required for any area in an area mentioned in clause (9) (a) to and (eb) where the vulnerability scores for that area are less than those necessary for the following activities to be considered a significant, moderate or low drinking water threat in the Table of Drinking Water Threats: the application of agricultural source material to land, the application of non-agricultural source material to land and the application of commercial fertilizer to land.
+If two or more areas in an area referred to in subrule (9) (a) to and (b) have different vulnerability scores, the livestock density may be determined for each of those areas.
+Mapping livestock density is not required for any area in an area mentioned in clause (9) (a) to and (b) where the vulnerability scores for that area are less than those necessary for the following activities to be considered a significant, moderate or low drinking water threat in the Table of Drinking Water Threats: the application of agricultural source material to land, the application of non-agricultural source material to land, the application of non-agricultural source material to land the application of commercial fertilizer to land.
 Each map prepared in accordance with this subrule shall be labelled the "livestock density map".20

 (11) For every highly vulnerable aquifer or each area of a wellhead protection area and intake protection zone identified in clause 9 (b), one or more maps showing the percentage of impervious surface areas where road salt application in those areas is or would be a significant, moderate of low threat as determined in accordance with the Table of Drinking Water Threats.
 Where an area identified in clause 9 (b) has two or more vulnerability scores, the percentage of impervious surface area may be determined for each sub-area with the same vulnerability score.
-Each map prepared in accordance with this subrule shall be labelled the "total impervious surface area map".
-21 vulnerable area.
-Mapping the percentage of impervious surface area is not required for an area in a vulnerable area where the vulnerability scores for that area is less than the vulnerability score necessary for the application of road salt to be considered a significant, moderate or low threat in the Table of Drinking Water Threats.
-Each map prepared in accordance with this subrule shall be labelled the "total impervious surface area map".
+Each map prepared in accordance with this subrule shall be labelled the "total impervious surface area map".21